-These are the symbols we are currently using throughout our pages to help make your decisions easier when choosing which plants or seeds will meet your needs. […]
+These are the symbols we are currently using throughout our pages to help make your decisions easier when choosing which plants or seeds that will meet your needs. […]

 Fertilizing Biweekly is one of the most important things you can do to help ensure a successful gardening season!
 And our sprayer makes it easier than ever!
 Add 3 scoops of any of our fertilizers to the sprayer.
 Add 6 scoops liquid seaweed and fill with water to top line of sprayer.
 Add 1 scoop wetting agent.
 Attach hose and spray till empty.
 You've fertilized!
 Watering Can Instructions